It’s Cookie Season. Get yours at ilovecookies.org!

 Emergencies, Accidents & Incidents

 As we all know, emergencies can happen.
 Girls need to receive proper instruction in how to care for themselves and others in emergencies.
 They also need to learn the importance of reporting any accidents, illnesses, or unusual behaviors during Girl Scout activities to adults.
-Read more about what to do: Emergencies, Accidents & Incidents (PDF)
+Read more about what to do: Safety Activity Checkpoints (page 8)

 Be Prepared: Carry Forms With You!

 Why so many forms?
 GSNorCal continually strives to streamline and eliminate unnecessary forms.
 Forms are sometimes necessary, however, to ensure the safety of the girls and adults, to comply with insurance and legal requirements and protect the liability of our volunteers and council.
-Forms are designed to: All forms can be found at the GSNorCal […]
+Forms are designed to: Troop leaders are required to carry with them […]

 Approaching Activities with Safety in Mind